oracle/python-oracledb/doc/src/user_guide/aq.rst

 `encode() <https://docs.python.org/3/library/stdtypes.html#str.encode>`__
 before being enqueued.

-The use of :meth:`~Connection.commit()` allows messages to be sent only when any database transaction related to them is committed.
+The use of :meth:`Connection.commit()` or :meth:`AsyncConnection.commit()`
+allows messages to be sent only when any database transaction related to them is committed.
 This default behavior can be altered, see :ref:`aqoptions`.

 **Enqueuing JSON Payloads**